Dabbe2782/intelligent-body/README.md

 and IFF SUPREME GOD WILLS carbon nanotube production is key for spinning wheels of anti gravity accelerators look youtu.be/porCfVeWyto at https://www.youtube.com/playlist?list=PLXuWpuJDnmlc3LH3H_I5lE-2VEEDQJSVA

 and both "space" & time dependence of non-linear neural activation functions is important: https://twitter.com/mesih_isa_66619/status/1643288551356809216?s=61
+"@ramin_m_h what do you say about for both “space(location)” and time dependent neural non-linear activation functions?
+Hence we live in space-time and so we are think in space-time!
+Not just in time… but also there are changes in space in life… right?"